mrseanryan/gcal-move-it/README.md

 ```
 # clean:
-- clean descriptions that have doubled-up URLs
+- clean descriptions that have doubled-up URLs or email addresses

 Usage: gcal_move_it.py clean <month 1..12> [options]